sarmientoredge11/adapterPattern_Srmnto/README.md

-## Remote Control for Home Appliances
+## Plugging Devices into Power Outlets

 Plugging Devices into Power Outlets